 Her birthday was technically the third but I am sharing with you today the homemade birthday cake pudding that I used in her dessert.
 That's right, this wasn't her actual birthday dessert!
 Bet you want to know what it was, eh?
 Well, stay tuned because I cannot wait to share what I came up with.
 If you cannot handle waiting, you can take a look at what I made her last year:

 The first time I made this homemade birthday cake pudding recipe was actually around the same time I made the homemade vanilla pudding and the homemade toasted coconut pudding.
 I had a ton of milk to use up before it went bad and figured, why not!
-While the other two puddings were part of my Mother’s Day week, I thought the homemade birthday cake pudding would be more appropriate afterwards.
-Then again, if my sister ever has kids I am sure she will still request birthday-flavoured foods during any holiday!
+While the other two puddings were part of my Mother's Day week, I thought the homemade birthday cake pudding would be more appropriate afterwards.
+Then again, if my sister ever has kids I am sure she will still request birthday-flavored foods during any holiday!

 One thing to note: this pudding recipe is not gluten-free like the others.
 While we do use cornstarch, the cake mix does contain flour.
 I am sure you could use a gluten-free cake mix no problem but I am just giving the heads up now.